Tuwaiq-Academy-Training/project02/README.md

 just allow the reset of private messages so that if sensitive data was sent it can get fully removed.

-### - Presistance

-All the messages and information should not get reset on a server restart, so to save them in case of a shutdown,

-just write everything to json files and use them throughout your program

 ## Bonus

 - block users using ip addresses